LorenzoZaccagnini/multirequest/README.md

 go test -cover ./...
 ```

+A code coverage summary is visilbe in the [cover.html](cover.html) file.

 Some files are not covered by tests, this is because they are not part of the core logic of the program.

 ## Build